PROMO : GET UP TO 20% OFF ON LIVE CLASSES + 2 SELF-PACED COURSES FREE!! - SCHEDULE CALL

 98).
 What is regression testing?

 Ans:- Testing a previous test program to make sure that defects have not been introduced in unchanged areas of the software, the output of these changes made is referred to as Regression Testing.
+Join Regression testing tutorial TODAY, to get detailed information about its process.

 99).
 Explain what LCSAJ is?